Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Analysis of the WAN method

 \subsection{PDE without coercivity}

-We now drop the assumption that $V = W$, and we assume instead that $W$ and $V$ are such that there exists an operator $\Riesz: V \to W'$ such that
+We now drop the assumption that $V = W$, and we assume instead that there exists an operator $\Riesz: V \to W'$ such that

 Remark that, as we assume that problem \eqref{eq:weakeq} is well posed, a possible choice for $\Riesz$ is $\Riesz = A^T$, but choices with better stability constants $\alpha^*$ might exist.
-Moreover assume that ${\Wzeta} \subset V$ can be chosen rich enough so that we have the discrete inf-sup condition: { } with $S_{\bs\theta}$ defined in \cref{networks-spaces}.
-It is easy to see that Lemma \ref{lem:existence} holds with proof unchanged also in this case, which gives us the existence of a (possibly not unique) element $\wstar \in \mathrm{cl}^{seq}_w({\Wtheta})$, weak limit of a minimizing sequence $\{\twn \}$ of elements of ${\Wtheta}$, satisfying
+Moreover assume that ${\Wzeta} \subset V$ can be chosen so that we have the discrete inf-sup condition:

+with $S_{\bs\theta}$ defined in \cref{networks-spaces}.
+It is easy to see that \Cref{lem:existence} holds with proof unchanged also in this case, which gives us the existence of a (possibly not unique) element $\wstar \in \mathrm{cl}^{seq}_w({\Wtheta})$, weak limit of a minimizing sequence $\{\twn \}$ of elements of ${\Wtheta}$, satisfying

 \begin{lem} Let ${\Wzeta}$ be chosen in such a way that assumption \eqref{inf-sup} is satisfied for some constant $\kappa > 0$, possibly depending on ${\Wzeta}$.
 Let $u$ be the solutions to \cref{eq:weakeq} and let $ u_{\bs{\theta}}^* \in \mathrm{cl}^{seq}_w({\Wtheta})$ be the weak limit of a weakly convergent minimizing sequence $\{\twn \}$ for \cref{eq:neteqred}.
 Then we have the following error bound: